akrishnan93-zz/Vision/android/vision-quickstart/README.md

 This app supports three usage scenarios: Live Camera, Static Image, and CameraX enabled live camera.

 ### Live Camera scenario
-It uses the camera preview as input and contains these API workflows: Object detection & tracking, Face Detection, Text Recognition, Barcode Scanning, and Image Labeling.
+It uses the camera preview as input and contains these API workflows: Object detection & tracking, Face Detection, Text Recognition, and Image Labeling.
 There's also a settings page that allows you to configure several options:
 * Camera
     * Preview Size - Specify the preview size of rear camera manually (Default size is chose appropriately based on screen size)
     * Enable live viewport - Prevent the live camera preview from being blocked by API rendering speed